cdent/gabbi/docs/source/fixtures.rst

 Fixtures
 ========

+Each suite of tests represented by a single YAML file may optionally use one or more fixtures to provide the necessary environment for tests to run.

-In gabbi, fixtures are implemented as nested context managers.
+Fixtures are implemented as nested context managers.
 Subclasses of :class:`~gabbi.fixture.GabbiFixture` must implement ``start_fixture`` and ``stop_fixture`` methods creating and destroying, respectively, any resources managed by the fixture.